Travis

 bundler_args: --without development debug

-In some cases, the use of the timecop gem can result in seemingly sporadic “freezing” due to issues with ordering calls of Timecop.return, Timecop.freeze, and Timecop.travel.
+In some cases, tests get frozen and then canceled after 10 minutes of log silence.
+The use of the timecop gem can result in seemingly sporadic “freezing” due to issues with ordering calls of Timecop.return, Timecop.freeze, and Timecop.travel.
 For example, if using RSpec, be sure to have a Timecop.return configured to run after all examples:

 # in, e.g. spec/spec_helper.rb